Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/git-backup.md

     <img width="900" src="../../assets/img/Creality-Helper-Script/Install_Menu.png">

-- When asked enter your GitHub username, your repository name and your personal access token retrieved previously.
+- When asked enter your GitHub username, your repository name, your branch name and your personal access token retrieved previously.

 - Once installed and configured, your Klipper configuration files will be automatically pushed to your GitHub repository.